Saturday 30 December 2017

 I did enjoy it, but as an amusing and interesting satire of aspirational middle-class society in the late 19th century, not as one of the top ranked humorous books of all time.

 I found myself sometimes wanting to laugh at the characters' embarrassment and misunderstanding, but overall, my heart ached for them.
-On Chesil Beach should be required reading for children when they start sex and relationship classes at school.
-It's not only a beautifully written book, but it also provides a convincing argument for openness.
+On Chesil Beach is not only a beautifully written book, but it also provides a convincing argument for openness in discussing sex.

 Caitlin Moran takes us through her personal discovery of what it means to be a woman and a feminist.
 She traces her development from puberty to motherhood, and comments on how women are still being repressed by society's idealistic views of femininity.